 Trail Through Time - In Rabbit Valley (Exit 2 off I-70, 30 miles west of Grand Junction), a 1.5-mile interpretive loop encompassing a dinosaur quarry unearthing fossil remains of creatures that walked here 140 million years ago.
-Trail is best in spring and fall.
+The trail is best in spring and fall.

 Little Book Cliffs Wild Horse Area - Interlocking hiking and horseback riding trails access canyons and plateaus, where 80-120 wild horses roam free.
 Horses also may be sighted in the sagebrush parks, but it's often a matter of luck.

 Cactus Park - A popular route into Big Dominguez Canyon for both hikers (strenuous) and mountain bikers (double-track, moderate).
 A waterfall and large boulders with ancient petroglyphs are found about a mile upstream from the confluence of Big and Little Dominguez creeks.

-Mack Ridge - Six mountain biking loops create stunning and hoot-hollering fun ways to explore this section of McInnis Canyons National Conservation Area, including the Kokopelli Trail, a 142-mile bike route connecting Grand Junction with Moab, Utah.
-The Mack Ridge loops range from 2.9–9.3 miles, easy to strenuous and can all be connected so you can ride as far as you'd like.
+Kokopelli Loops - Several mountain biking loops create stunning and hoot-hollering fun ways to explore this section of McInnis Canyons National Conservation Area, including the Kokopelli Trail, a 142-mile bike route connecting Grand Junction with Moab, Utah.
+The Kokopelli loops range from 2.9–9.3 miles, easy to strenuous and can all be connected so you can ride as far as you'd like.

 Mt.
 Garfield Trail - A steep and strenuous two-mile ascent of Mt.
 Garfield, offering spectacular views of the Grand Valley to the west and Little Book Cliffs Wild Horse Area to the east.